JAlbertCode/vibecheck-app/README.md

 A fun, shareable browser dApp where communities can create vibe profiles, compare them with others, and receive a Lilypad-powered vibe match + suggested ways to collaborate.

+> **Note**: This app has been optimized and cleaned up to make it more maintainable and easier to understand.
+The image generation functionality has been removed since it wasn't being used.

 ## 🎯 Core MVP Functionality

 - ✅ **Create a Vibe Profile**